 Removal of Dual Functioning Fortran Files

 All duplicate Fortran 90 APIs, which have an equivalent Fortran 2003, will be eliminated.
 The _F03.f90 APIs will be combined with the .f90 files and the _F90.f90 files will be eliminated.
-All the autotools and CMake related files would be updated to reflect these changes.
+All the autotools and CMake related files will be updated to reflect these changes.

 Fortran File Preprocessing

 Fortran files will be renamed from .f90 to .F90 in order to indicate that the files should be pre-processed.
 Currently, no Fortran source code allows for preprocessing directives.
 Allowing for preprocessor directives will allow for the inclusion of Fortran standard dependent intrinsic functions and features in a common source file.
 This is opposed to the current practice of including separate source files, chosen at build time, depending on the availability of, or lack thereof, the intrinsic function or feature.